 The Biological Imaging Facility is a core microscope imaging facility that specializes in widefield fluorescence, laser scanning confocal, spinning disk confocal, TIRF, and super-resolution microscopy (Lattice SIM, PALM, STORM), as well as traditional plant & animal microtechnique, histology, and cryotomy.

 The Rausser College of Natural Resource’s Biological Imaging Facility functions as an instructional and research laboratory for all aspects of modern light microscopy, including confocal and super-resolution microscopy, image processing and analysis, and most microscopical techniques for developmental and cell biology.
 Computer image processing and analysis is taught on an individual basis.
-Microscopy is taught on two levels: In addition, the Facility offers a one-week workshop in Plant & Animal Microtechnique designed to train the student in modern and classical methods in making microscope slide preparations.
+Microscopy is taught on two levels:

 There are four core laboratories on campus that offer expertise, instruction, and instrumentation in microscopy for research.